 Upgrade Your Curtains

-Speaking of windows, the simplest method of reducing heat loss through your windows is by upgrading their coverings.
+The simplest method of reducing heat loss through your windows is by upgrading their coverings.
 If you are using sheer curtains, or only blinds, consider switching to heavier panels for the winter season.
-Thick curtains or curtains with thermal linings will help block the cold from your windows and keep the warm air inside of your home.
+Thick curtains or curtains with thermal linings will help block the cold from your windows and keep the warm air inside your home from escaping.

 Close Rooms That Are Not In Use